SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 ### Purchasing ATtiny167 Boards
 I (Spence Konde / Dr. Azzy) sell ATtiny167 boards through my Tindie store - your purchases support the continued development of this core.
 Unfortunately this design is currently out of stock; a revised version is in the works.
 * Micronucleus boards are readily available all over the internet, fairly cheaply, in several models.
 Search for things like "Digispark Pro", "Digispark ATtiny167", "ATtiny167 USB" and so on.
+Of course, these use the odious Digispark pinout...
+There are going to be at least a few Azduino 167 USB boards available in an "ultramini" formfactor that can be plugged into a

 ## Interrupt Vectors
 This table lists all of the interrupt vectors available on the ATtiny x7-family, as well as the name you refer to them as when using the `ISR()` macro.
 Be aware that a non-existent vector is just a "warning" not an "error" - however, when that interrupt is triggered, the device will (at best) immediately reset - and not cleanly either.
 The catastrophic nature of the failure often makes debugging challenging.
 Vector addresses shown are "word addressed".
 The `#` column is the number you are shown in the event of a duplicate vector error, among other things.